-Frontotemporal Dementia (FTD) is a group of related disorders that cause parts of the brain to gradually deteriorate.
-Most of these problems are in frontal and temporal lobes of the brain.
+Frontotemporal Dementia (FTD) is a group of related disorders that cause parts of the brain to deteriorate over time.
+Most of these problems are in the frontal and temporal lobes of the brain.
 These areas of the brain are important for expressing emotion, language, decision-making and behavioral control.

 Early in the disease, FTD can be mistaken for a psychiatric illness, such as depression (feeling low), or bipolar disorder, in which an individual’s mood varies between very high and very low emotions.
-Because of these confusing symptoms, it can be especially challenging to diagnose FTD.
+Because of these confusing symptoms, it can be difficult to diagnose FTD.

-At the Biggs Institute for Alzheimer’s and Neurodegenerative Diseases at UT Health San Antonio, we can provide an accurate diagnosis more quickly to slow progression of these diseases.
+At the Biggs Institute for Alzheimer’s and Neurodegenerative Diseases at UT Health San Antonio, we can provide an accurate diagnosis to help slow the progression of the disease.

 The Biggs Institute offers a specialized Frontotemporal Dementia Clinic, one of the few of its kind in the region.
 We also have the only clinic that specializes in diagnosing and caring for individuals with both amyotrophic lateral sclerosis (ALS) and FTD in the State of Texas.
 Our brain experts (neurologists and neuropsychologists) have advanced training in the diagnosis and management of FTD syndromes, as well as other young-onset dementias.

 As an academic center, we welcome referrals from patients, families and other providers seeking diagnostic clarity.